 At only one year from being listed on the stock exchange, and despite the uncertain market context, the company entered the S&P Global Clean Energy Index, and the IBEX 35.
-During the past year its stock entered the Stoxx Europe 600 and DBRS capacity for growth and financial soundness.
+During the past year its stock entered the Stoxx Europe 600 and DBRS Morningstar and Fitch reiterated its credit rating, achievements that reassert its capacity for growth and financial soundness.